mdecourcy/LinkwardenShareHelper/README.md

 1. In any app, find a link you want to save
 2. Share the link
 3. Select "Linkwarden Share Helper" from the share menu
-4. The link will be saved to your Linkwarden instance
+4. The link will be saved to your Linkwarden instance with the specified tags and collection

 ## Security